igor-dmitriev/spring-petclinic-spinnaker/README.md

 It's a port of the [Spring (Boot) PetClinic demo](https://github.com/spring-projects/spring-petclinic) with a frontend built using [ReactJS](https://facebook.github.io/react/), [TypeScript](https://www.typescriptlang.org/) and UI tests written with [Selenide](https://selenide.org/).

-## Related projects

-Note there is another Spring PetClinic example that uses React: [spring-petclinic-graphql](https://github.com/spring-petclinic/spring-petclinic-graphql).
-Beside React that example uses **GraphQL** for API queries instead of the REST API.

 ## Install and run

 ## Database configuration